OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with Tailwind CSS

-This challenge focuses on building a responsive navigation bar using Tailwind CSS.
-The navigation bar will adapt smoothly to different screen sizes, collapsing into a hamburger menu on smaller screens.
-We'll use Tailwind's utility classes for efficient styling and responsive design.
+This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
+The navigation bar should adapt seamlessly to different screen sizes, collapsing into a hamburger menu on smaller screens.
+We'll incorporate styling to make it visually appealing and user-friendly.

-**Description of the Styling:**
+## Description of the Styling

-The navigation bar will consist of a logo on the left, navigation links in the center, and a button to toggle the mobile menu on the right.
-On larger screens (e.g., desktops), all elements will be displayed inline.
-On smaller screens (e.g., mobile), the navigation links will be hidden by default and revealed when the hamburger menu is clicked.
-The styling will be clean and modern, utilizing Tailwind's pre-defined styles.
+The navigation bar will contain a logo on the left, and navigation links on the right.
+On larger screens (above `md`), the links will be displayed inline.
+On smaller screens (`md` and below), the links will be hidden by default and revealed when the hamburger menu is clicked.
+We'll use Tailwind's responsive modifiers to achieve this.
+The overall style will be clean and modern.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>